 - Additionally, as most of the exemptions and deductions are not available, the documentation required is reduced and filing of tax has become simpler.

-- A taxpayer can switch from the old system to the new one if he/she has no income from a business or businesses.
-This offers better flexibility to taxpayers to choose a different tax regime as per their requirement.
+- A taxpayer can switch from the old system to the new one if he/she has no income from a business or business.
+This offers better flexibility to taxpayers to choose a different tax regime as per their requirements.

 CONS OF THE NEW TAX REGIME

-- The new income tax regime can potentially affect long term savings of an individual as many people will refrain from investing in tax-free schemes due to exclusion of 70 common exemptions.
+- The new income tax regime can potentially affect the long-term savings of an individual as many people will refrain from investing in tax-free schemes due to exclusion of 70 common exemptions.

 - The taxpayer, having income from business or profession, cannot switch between the new tax regime and old tax regimes every year.
 Further, if the taxpayer having income from business or profession opts for the new tax regime, such taxpayers get only one chance in their lifetime to come back to the regular tax regime and will not be eligible for opting new tax regime again, unless the taxpayer’s business income ceases to exist.

-- Deduction/exemption/allowance/losses which are not allowed (income-head wise) under new tax regime:
+- Deduction/exemption/allowance/losses which are not allowed (income-head-wise) under the new tax regime: